-The test strip contains 5 squares that represent the levels of Sanitiser, Calcium Hardness, Total Alkalinity and pH as shown below.
+The test strip contains 5 squares that represent the levels of Calcium Hardness, Sanitiser, Total Alkalinity and pH as shown below.

-This guide assumes your spa pool is equipped with an automatic sanitiser such as Ozone or U.V. system.
-Such systems may breakdown certain parts of the sanitiser that is picked up on the test strip resulting in blank results for Free & Total Chlorine.
+This guide assumes your swim spa is equipped with an automatic sanitiser such as Ozone or U.V. system.
+Such systems may breakdown certain parts of the sanitiser that is picked up on the test strip, resulting in blank results for Free & Total Chlorine.
 To combat this, we recommend following a consistent sanitising plan which doesn't require checking the Free & Total Chlorine (see page 21 for more detail).
-A spa pool without these systems would be aiming to maintain consistent level of Free & Total Chlorine of around 2-3 ppm.
+A swim spa without these systems would be aiming to maintain consistent level of Free & Total Chlorine of around 2-3 ppm.